MaxOffice/VBA-Excel/README.md

 Each subdirectory under the `packages` directory in this repository contains an independent package.
 Each package directory also has a `Tests` subdirectory, which contains a .xlsm file which has test cases and usage instructions for the package, as well as the package code.

+## Packages in the Repository

+* AmountToWords - A function to convert numbers to words
+* DrawData - A utility to convert a hand-drawn line chart into a table of data
+* ExplodePivot - A utility to split a pivot table into multiple independent spreadsheets
+* PasteAsPivot - A utility to paste a live link to data in a particular position in a Pivot table
+* RearrangeTableRows - A utility to move rows in an Excel table up or down

 ## Using these macros

 ### To use as an Excel Add-in (Recommended)